hetzneronline/community-content/tutorials/deploy-elk-stack-with-docker/en.01.md

 ## Step 2 - Create docker-compose.yaml

-The `docker-compose.yaml` file will be used to declare all of the infrastructure for the ELK stack.
+The docker-compose.yaml file will be used to declare all the infrastructure for the ELK stack.
 It is used to create many containers using a single command.
 Create a new folder on your server and create a `docker-compose.yaml` file in
 it: